russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

-+++
+---
 Title: Untouchable
 Notes:
-Nicolle Bradford:
-Untouchable notes

-+	“Doll face” confuses the era of the story.
-The story is not set in the 1930s Agreed—if it was me saying it, it would make sense.
-+	Elsa is wearing a dress with the pattern designed by Jason’s robots
-+	AWESOME
++ Huh?
-Huh?
-Jason always refers to the backyard tub as his fishpond Huh?
 Chinese guy either says the line, “Hey wife!
 I sell notha' cheap, dumb fish to stupid, white man!" in English, or the line is scrapped.
 + Where are they when they buy the fish?
 Walking down the street, at a market, inside a shop, at a cafe, looking at all the bowls of fish at a Chinatown sidewalk stall?
 + If you can’t catch the fish, how did he get it in the bowl?
 +	“I didn’t catch it, it jumped in on its own because it’s magic”